 Heat by contour

-The heat by contour analysis is an analysis that automatically identifies interesting time points on the emotion graph.
-These points are then extracted and shown on an overview page.
-Because each stimulus is different, one might have a lot of interesting points, while others have very few.
-That is why each stimulus contains its own subfolder with a different number of files, one for each automatically identified point of emotion.
+The heat by contour analysis is an analysis that automatically identifies interesting emotion events on the emotion graph.
+These events are then extracted and shown on an overview page.
+Because each stimulus is different, one might have a lot of events, while others have very few.
+That is why each stimulus contains its own subfolder with a different number of files, one for each automatically identified interesting event of emotion.

-On the overview page you see the heatmap on the left side.
-This is exactly the heatmap of the identified time point.
+On the overview page you see the Heatmap on the left side.
+This is exactly the Heatmap of the identified time point, event.
 The emotion graph is on the bottom right side.
 This is also the exact same emotion graph of the Summary Overview Page and of the emotion graph files.
-The grey bar on the emotion graph shows the identified time point.
+The grey bar on the emotion graph shows the identified time point, event.
 At the top is the emotion bar graph shown.
 These are the numbers extracted directly from the emotion graph and are also normalized.
-This makes it easy to compare the emotions and their relative amount between each other.
+This makes it easy to compare between the emotions and their relation to each other.
 On the right is again the emotion color coding for easy reference.

 With this overview you can then directly see what testers saw and how they felt.

-Here are all automatically identified time points for the example.
+Here are all automatically identified time points, events, of the example.

-This automatic analysis saves you time to quickly figure out important changes in emotion and to also see what has caused them on the correct heatmap.
+This automatic analysis saves you time to quickly figure out important changes in emotional response and to also see what has caused them by having the corresponding Heatmap.

 Heat by emo